orbeon/orbeon-forms-doc/form-runner/component/attachment.md

 [SINCE Orbeon Forms 2020.1]

-By default, the user can download back the attadched files.
+By default, the user can download back the attached files.
 In some cases, this is not desirable.
 The `allow-download="false"` attribute allows disabling downloads.

 ```xml
 <fr:attachment